Slow Cooker (or not) Split Pea Soup

 - Crusty bread - 6 oz

 - Creme fraiche (sub sour cream) - for serving

 - White or red wine vinegar - 1 1/2 Tbsp

 - Oregano, dried - 1/4 tsp

 - Mixed greens - 4 oz

-- Onions / Carrots / Celery / Ham - Prep as directed.
+- Onions / Carrots / Celery - Prep as directed.
 (Can be done up to 4 days ahead)

-- Slow cook soup - You can first saute onions, carrots, celery, half the ham (the other half is used to top finished soup), oregano, and red pepper flakes in some oil for ~3 minutes to bring out the aromatics before transferring to slow cooker.
-However, you can also just combine all those ingredients with split peas, stock (add less if you want a thicker soup, more if you want a thinner soup), and bay leaves and cook on high for 2 to 3 hours or low for 5 to 6, until split peas have completely softened.
-(If not cooking in slow cooker, heat a Dutch oven over medium-high heat and saute aromatics for ~3 minutes and then add in remainder of ingredients - minus the reserved ham.
+- Slow cook soup - You can first saute onions, carrots, celery, smoked paprika, oregano, and red pepper flakes in some oil for ~3 minutes to bring out the aromatics before transferring to slow cooker.
+However, you can also just combine all those ingredients with split peas, broth (add less if you want a thicker soup, more if you want a thinner soup), and bay leaves and cook on high for 2 to 3 hours or low for 5 to 6, until split peas have completely softened.
+(If not cooking in slow cooker, heat a Dutch oven over medium-high heat and saute aromatics for ~3 minutes and then add in remainder of ingredients.
 Bring to a boil and then simmer for 40 to 50 minutes, until peas are softened.)
 (Can be done night or morning before)

 - Make vinaigrette - Whisk together vinegar, Dijon mustard, oregano, and cooking oil.
 Season to taste with salt and pepper.
 (Can be done up to 5 days ahead).

 - Heat or toast bread however you’d like.